 And remember where you came from.

-“So what’s this blog post about Peter?” you might be asking.
+“So what’s this blog post about Peter?” you may be asking.

 Glad you asked.
 It’s about not excusing injustice.
 It’s about learning to listen to others.
 It’s about putting yourself in someone else’s shoes.
 It’s about entering into other’s brokenness.
 It’s about learning to be human with yourself and with others.
 It’s about putting a stop to your ignorance.
 It’s about making a difference in the lives of others.
 And it’s about being a thoughtful reader of history.
 It’s about letting the uncomfortable story of our great nation sink in, inform and transform the way you live.
 That is what this post is about.